Sloan residents curious about the village's new gas utility could get an earful at a Village Board meeting Monday.

 They also complained that while all other village officials are reimbursed for expenses at out-of-town conventions, conferences and seminars, a board resolution last April requires them to pay their own expenses if they attend the same functions.

 Lach on Wednesday showed expense vouchers totaling more than $2,800 for five Sloan officials who attended a state mayors conference in Saratoga Springs a few months ago.
-The five included Pokorski, the two trustees of the majority New Era Party, the village clerk-treasurer and attorney.
+The five included Pokorski, the two majority party trustees, the village clerk-treasurer and attorney.